Summary

 Psychedelic horror movies are a niche, but incredibly satisfying type of scary movie, with the best examples being terrifying visual feasts.
 Of all the horror subgenres, psychedelic horror doesn’t get enough credit as being some of the best around, crafting engaging tales that are uniquely suited to the medium of film.
 Psychedelic horror refers to horror films with far-out, fantastical visuals, nightmarish blurs between the real and conceptual, or esoteric plots that eschew traditional storytelling.

-- The Uncanny Counter Season 2 Episode 8 Recap Ending Explained, Release Date, Plot, and More
+- Tokyo Vice Season 2 Episode 5 Ending Explained, Cast, Plot, Release Date, Where to Watch, and Trailer

 The best psychedelic horror movies lean into all these aspects while still crafting a well-produced and skillfully realized film.
 Some rely on the nonsensical natures of their unorthodox narratives to illicit the uneasy feeling of a terrifying trip through a nightmarish alternate reality.
 Others focus instead on the visuals, making a colorful spectacle out of an otherwise straightforward horror story.
 Whatever the case, the best of psychedelic horror can stand with some of the greatest horror films of all time.